nashville-software-school/github-workflow/START_LOCAL.md

     git remote add origin {connection string}
     ```
 13. Run `git push -u origin main` to push your first commit to Github.
+14. Run `git switch -c develop` to create the active development branch.
+15. Run `git push -u origin develop` to create the branch on Github.
-14. Share the public URL to the repository with your team.
+16. Share the public URL to the repository with your team.

 ## Cloning the Repository